SENSUIKAN!

 7 December 1941: The Attack on Pearl Harbor:

 Off Hawaii.
 SubRon 2 is arrayed to the northeast and northwest of Oahu.
 Its mission is to reconnoiter and attack any ships that try to sortie from Pearl Harbor.
-The I-6 is deployed with the I-4 and the I-5.
+I-6 patrols off the northern entrance to Kaiwi (Molokai) Channel between I-4 and I-5.

 Kauai Channel, SE of Pearl Harbor.
-At 0410, LtCdr Inaba reports sighting a LEXINGTON-class aircraft carrier and two cruisers E of Oahu, heading NE at 20 knots.
+At 0840, LtCdr Inaba sights a LEXINGTON-class aircraft carrier and two heavy cruisers N of Molokai, heading NE at 20 knots.
+Inaba attempts to attack the carrier, but is forced underwater and manages to report his sighting several hours later.

-That same day, 270 miles from Johnston Island, the I-18 of the Special Attack Force sights a LEXINGTON-class carrier, a heavy cruiser and two destroyers steaming westward.
-The I-18 reports the sighting to Headquarters, Sixth Fleet.
+270 miles NE of Johnston Island, I-18 of the Special Attack Force sights a LEXINGTON-class carrier, a heavy cruiser and two destroyers steaming westward.
+I-18 reports the sighting to Headquarters, Sixth Fleet.
 Rear Admiral Yamazaki orders all available I-boats in the area to form a picket line.

 11 January 1942: